Don’t they say in 24 Hour Party People “if it's a choice between the truth and the legend, print the legend?”

 She sung her songs through once, and I think I may have sung her back one of my own tunes (probably ‘I am the cheese’) and then I got Mike to come in and she sung Sugar Boy again.
 You don’t need me to tell this to a Saloon fan, but her voice was a revelation.
 I knew Mike was impressed because he became all giggly.
 In the back of my mind though I was worried that at 17 she was a bit young for the band and wouldn’t stick with us for long, I also was a bit worried that her voice was going to be drowned out by the rest of us, but I didn’t get to air those concerns.
 The three of us got a bus to town and before we got off Amanda asked us if she was in the band, Mike just laughed and said ‘Yeah’.
 So she was in.
 We went and had some drinks to celebrate.

 Now we had eight members.
-We still didn’t get all of us in a room together though.
+We didn’t ever all get in a room together.
 I think we may have had one rehearsal with Amanda, Mike, Natalie and Steve before Natalie and Steve left.
 Nina I don’t think we ever heard her play the trumpet.
 She did inspire a song though, 'Nina Says', which I wrote over Xmas in 1997.

-On top of being an amazing singer, Amanda also had access to a rehearsal space which was a total bonus, which was a room above The Fox and Hounds pub in Caversham.
-By now I'd got a proper job so I spent my pay packet on a £500 PA (which is now only used for birthday parties and christenings.)
+On top of being an amazing singer, Amanda also had access to a rehearsal space which was a bonus, this was a room above The Fox and Hounds pub in Caversham.
+By now I'd got a proper job so I spent my pay packet on a £500 PA.
 We had a couple more rehearsals with Dee before she left.
 We weren’t rock enough for her.
-The songs we had in our set at this stage were ‘ Fuzzy Felt’ ‘Spacer’ ‘I am the cheese’ and ‘Spectrum Colour Clash’, a song of Amanda’s that I named ‘Conquistador’ and a new one based on the last days of Rome penned with Amanda who wrote the melody called ‘Bring all your love to me’.
+The songs we had in our set at this stage were four of mine being ‘ Fuzzy Felt’ ‘Spacer’ ‘I am the cheese’ and ‘Spectrum Colour Clash’, a song of Amanda’s that I named ‘Conquistador’ and a new one based on the last days of Rome that I penned with Amanda who wrote the melody, which was called ‘Bring all your love to me’.
 Alison had by now joined the band fully, but Mike was becoming concerned that we had quickly gone from 9 people to 4 and that we needed to do something before losing momentum.

 After Pangaea, our confidence was up, but we knew we were missing something, notably a half-decent guitar player.
-We put up some more adverts which stated ‘No Pot-Noodling’ as more than anything I wanted to avoid getting a muso or proper musician.
+We put up some more adverts which stated ‘No Pot-Noodling’ as, more than anything, I wanted to avoid getting a proper musician in the band and being found-out.

 The line-up was complete, and although we played two shows in our career without Alison and had the occasional guest musician, the line-up stayed the same five people for five and a half years.
 Only a few weeks after Matt joined (basically as soon as he had mastered the E-Barre) chord, we played our first gig at the Fox and Hounds in the very room we rehearsed in.